Escalation of geopolitical tensions biggest risk to India's growth outlook: Jayanth Varma | Business

 The biggest risk to India's growth outlook is an escalation of geopolitical tensions, especially if these tensions spread to the Asian region, RBI Monetary Policy Committee (MPC) member Jayanth R Varma said on Wednesday.

-Varma, in an interview with PTI, said that inflation and inflationary expectations appear to be moderating and high inflation will certainly not become the 'norm' in the country.
+Varma, in an interview to PTI, said that inflation and inflationary expectations appear to be moderating and high inflation will certainly not become the 'norm' in the country.

+''Capacity utilization has been inching up, and is now approaching levels at which business will have to seriously consider capital expenditure for expansion,'' Varma added.

-''The MPC is determined to bring inflation down close to the target rate of 4 percent as quickly as possible without imposing intolerable costs in terms of economic growth.
+He further noted that the MPC is determined to bring inflation down close to the target rate of 4 per cent as quickly as possible without imposing intolerable costs in terms of economic growth.

 ''I would like to emphasize that high inflation will certainly not become the norm in India,'' he said.